mrsata/Microtubule_Kymograph_Analysis/README.md

 * You can close and open another image and analyze it without reopening the plugin.
 However, if you open multiple images, the plugin only works for the most recent one, and you have to reopen the plugin if you want to analyze another existing image.

-* If you want to close the plugin, press the “x” button on the “New Plugin” window.
+* If you want to close the plugin, press the “x” button on the “Microtubule Kymograph Analysis” window.

 ## Design

-###Overlay
+### Overlay

 - The overlay aligns a line of default width 2 to each segment of the segmented line (polyline).
 - Each line alignment has a color depending on the current phase of the activity indicated by the segment.
 The colors corresponding to the 4 kinds of phases are: